 Illness, family emergencies, or other extenuating circumstances that prevent you from attending classes are examples of reasonable excuses.
 Please note: The excuse must be presented before the absence(s) or during the five (5) consecutive days missed.
-(If you provide a reasonable excuse after the College has reported you as withdrawn because of missing five (5) consecutive days, funding may be reinstated as long as you will still be able to complete studies by the original end date listed on your application.)

 By my signature below, I acknowledge receipt of the Attendance Policies and Student Handbook, and I understand, accept and agree to comply with the information contained therein.
 I understand and agree that I am obliged to act in accordance with these policies and procedures and at all times conduct myself in a professional manner that contributes to creating a positive learning environment.